 Private dependencies from Artifact Registry

-can host private dependencies for your Python function.
-When deploying to
+dependencies for your Python function.
+When deploying to Cloud Functions, the

-Cloud Functions, the build process will automatically generate Artifact Registry
+build process will automatically generate Artifact Registry credentials for the

 --extra-index-url REPOSITORY_URL sampleapp Flask==0.10.1 google-cloud-storage